chihyang/CPP_Primer/chap03/README.md

 }
 ```

+This code tries to output the const _char_ array _ca_.
+The problem is that _ca_ doesn't have null
+terminator.
+The loop might not end as expected.

 ##Exercise 3.38

 > In this section, we noted that it was not only illegal but meaningless to try to add two pointers.
 Why would adding two pointers be meaningless?

+Because the value of a pointer in actually an address.
+There is no meaning to add two addresses: we
+can't know whether the result is a valid address or an address that stores a value of the same type.

 ##Exercise 3.39